Page in English | Imprint | Contact

 2021: Rate is falling despite the summer break

 Unemployment figures in Germany

-In January 2017, approximately 2.777 million men and women were without work in Germany, a country with a population of more than 82 million people.
-The number of unemployed men and women rose by 209,000 compared with the previous month and fell by 143,000 compared with January 2016.
-The official unemployment rate provided by the German Federal Employment Agency (Bundesagentur für Arbeit) is 6.3%.
-Since January 2014, the monthly unemployment rate is lower than the rate in the corresponding month a year ago.
+In July 2021, approximately 2.590 million men and women were without work in Germany, a country with a population of approximately 83 million people.
+The number of unemployed men and women fell by 24,000 compared with the previous month and by 320,000 compared with July 2020.
+The official unemployment rate provided by the German Federal Employment Agency (Bundesagentur für Arbeit) is 5.6%.
+From January 2014 to October 2019, the monthly unemployment rate was lower than the rate in the corresponding month a year ago.
 There was no difference in the rate from November 2019 to March 2020.
 After a long time, April 2020 is the first month with a higher rate than twelve months ago.
 Now the impact of the virus on the labour market is weakening.
 The rate of July 2021 is 0.7 percentage points lower than a year ago, but by 0.6 percentage points still higher than 24 months ago.

 The methods used by the German employment agency are different from the standards used by the International Labour Organization (ILO).
-If the concept of the ILO is used, there are 1.54 million unemployed job seekers in Germany in December 2016, the unemployment rate is 3.5% according to the ILO standards.
+If the concept of the ILO is used, the unemployment rate is 3.7% according to the ILO standards in June 2021.

-The underemployment was at 3.73 million people, 49,000 more than last year's January.
+The underemployment was at 3.379 million people, 294,000 more than last year's July.
 "Underemployed" people are not only "unemployed" people but for example also persons who take part in employment market policy relieving measures or job-seekers who have a part-time work (but workers with reduced working-hours are not included).
-(Source: press release of the Federal German Employment Agency of 2017-01-31).
+(Source: press release nr.
+29/2021 of the Federal German Employment Agency of 2021-07-29).

 Who is unemployed?